-California has long been known for its beaches, and their appeal has always been clear.
-The warm sand, crashing waves, and blue ocean all seem to beckon with the state's famed golden shimmer, sometimes crowding the coast with the brighter hues of towels and umbrellas.
-It's classic but, dare we say it, predictable.
-One of the best things about this place is its varied geography, and tucked within its landscape is something that far fewer beachgoers ever enjoy: hot springs.
+California has long been known for its beaches, and we get the hype.
+The warm sand, crashing waves, and blue ocean all seem to beckon, especially during cold and dreary East Coast winters.
+It's enticing, but, dare we say it, predictable.
+One of the best things about this state is its varied geography, and tucked within its landscape is something that far fewer beachgoers ever enjoy: hot springs.

 Ecotopia Natural Hot Springs

 Set 90 minutes from Los Angeles, Ojai is a sleepy city that's best known for the healing powers of its mountains.
 Ecotopia Natural Hot Springs is located in Ojai Valley's Matilija Canyon on a lush property that features community gardens.
-Swimsuits are optional, so be prepared to let loose.
+Swimsuits are optional, so be prepared to let loose if you dare.